ThembisileNGQ/Entropy/README.md

 [go here to find out more...](https://github.com/Lutando/Entropy/tree/master/Akka.Persistence.Performance)

 ## Akka.Websockets
-WIP on best practices for AspNet Core Websockets and ActorSystem integration with Akka.net
+Currently a WIP on best practices for AspNetCore Websockets and ActorSystem integration with Akka.net

+## Akka.AsyncPerformance
+A little bit of code that shows how two actors doing the same thing result in different throughputs. async/await vs PipeTo with some astonishing test results that you can reproduce. [go here to find out more...](https://github.com/Lutando/Entropy/tree/master/Akka.AsyncPerformance)